Mochimochi07/Readme/README.md

 This is how i will learn React and i like it.
 I love the way that it really goes connected to the way i want to express. even though i would have a hard time on designing im still in the mood for doing things.
+And i took off the datascience and cybersecurity.
+I didnt took it off permanently because i just need to focus more on web dev for a moment.